BrentGrammer/PROGNOTES/Calculus/ContinuousFunctions.md

 - The function blows up to infinity or minus infinity at a certain point (and can come up from negative infinity)
   - The Trig function Tangent is an example of this kind of discontinuity since it blows up to infinity
+- The discontinuities (empty spaces between the continuous domains that go to or from infinity off the plot) are also called **Singularities**

 ### Removable discontinuity